As Zack Labe has recently pointed out, in 2015 the Arctic sea ice maximum extent based on the JAXA numbers had already occurred on February 15th:

-JAXA/VISHOP AMSR2 – 14.45 million square kilometers on March 3rd
+JAXA/VISHOP AMSR2 – 14.45 million square kilometres on March 3rd

-NSIDC 5 day SSMIS – 15.05 million square kilometers on March 5th
+NSIDC 5 day SSMIS – 15.05 million square kilometres on March 5th

 The University of Hamburg’s JAXA AMSR2 concentration data seems to have suffered an outage over the crucial period.
 Hopefully the gaps will be filled in due course.
 However more recent regional graphs reveal the following: